Heart Attacks and Women

 Pain that spreads from the chest to the arm, neck, or jaw

-Shortness of breath, tiredness, or upset stomach.
-These are particularly common
+Shortness of breath, tiredness, dizziness, or upset stomach.
+These are particularly

 Check your blood pressure

-Experts recommend that women have their blood pressure checked any time they go to
+Experts recommend that you have your blood pressure checked any time you see a healthcare

-High blood pressure is one of a cluster of symptoms called metabolic syndrome that
+High blood pressure is one of a group of symptoms called metabolic syndrome that also

-also includes high cholesterol, high triglycerides (another type of blood fat), insulin
+includes high cholesterol, high triglycerides (another type of blood fat), increased

-Before menopause, women tend to have high levels of "good cholesterol" (HDL) which
+Before menopause, women tend to have high levels of HDL ("good") cholesterol.
+This

-provides some protection to their arteries.
-After menopause, HDL levels go down and
+gives some protection to their arteries.
+After menopause, HDL levels go down.
+Women

-there is an increased risk of heart disease and heart attacks after menopause.
+have an increased risk for heart disease and heart attacks after menopause.

-Any woman found to have microvascular disease, metabolic syndrome, and other heart
+Any woman with microvascular disease, metabolic syndrome, or other heart disease risk

-about your target LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides
+about your target LDL ("bad") cholesterol, HDL cholesterol, and triglycerides levels.

 For women with high cholesterol, high blood pressure, or diabetes, taking medicine

-is key to help prevent heart disease.
-Exercise and diet are still important, but are
+is key to helping prevent heart disease.
+Exercise and diet are also important.
+Many

-secondary.
-Many women will need to make healthy lifestyle changes and take medicines
+women will need to make healthy lifestyle changes and take medicines to keep their

 Preventing or controlling heart disease may mean making changes in the way you live.